collective/collective.exampledevtools/docs/index.rst

 The Travis CI tool is offered as software as a service.
 Travis offers CI for open source projects hosted on GitHub.

 Jenkins CI is a tool which can be installed on a server.
-Because Travis doesn't support CI for internal projects (such as closed source/proprietary software) Jenkins CI can be used for those projects.
+Because Travis doesn't support CI for internal projects (such as closed source/proprietary software), Jenkins CI can be used for those projects.
 When testing projects in Jenkins the add-on `collective.xmltestreport <http://pypi.python.org/pypi/collective.xmltestreport>`_ can be used to output which tests are run.